 - Don't overmix the ready batter: gently mix just to combine.

 - Don't over-bake the bread.
-The moist loaf is ready when a tip of the thin-bladed knife comes out with crumbs and moisture cling to the blade.
+The moist loaf is ready when the tip of the thin-bladed knife comes out with crumbs and moisture clings to the blade.

 - Slice the bread with a serrated knife once completely cooled.